Morris K. Udall Scholarship Program

 Beneficiary Eligibility

-To be eligible, students must meet all of the following criteria: Be committed to a career related to the environment, OR committed to a career in tribal public policy OR Native American health care.
+To be eligible, students must meet all of the following criteria: Be committed to a career related to the environment, OR Tribal public policy, OR Native health care.
 Be a sophomore or junior-level student, enrolled full-time at a two-year or four-year accredited institution of higher education in the United States, pursuing a bachelor's or associate's degree.
 "Sophomore" is defined as a student who has completed at least one year of full-time undergraduate study and intends at least two more years of full-time undergraduate study at the time of application.
 "Junior" is defined as a student who intends at least one more year of full-time undergraduate study at the time of application.
-Meet the following requirements: o Have a college grade-point average of at least a "B" or the equivalent. o Be pursuing full-time study during academic year following the award. o Be a U.S. citizen, U.S. national, or U.S. permanent resident.
+Be pursuing full-time study during academic year following the award.
+Be a U.S. citizen, U.S. national, or U.S. permanent resident.

 Credentials/Documentation

 Applicants must be nominated by their university via an online application.
 Current transcripts and transfer transcripts are required.
 Applicants must also submit three letters of recommendation.
-American Indians and Alaska Native students in tribal public policy or health care must submit copies of relevant enrollment forms or descent documentation (for more information, see our Frequently Asked Questions).
+Native American and Alaska Native students applying in the Tribal public policy or health care must submit copies of relevant enrollment forms or descent documentation.
 Members of the First Nations of Canada must submit proof of U.S. permanent residency.
 U.S. permanent residents must submit a copy of their permanent resident ("green") card and a letter of intent to declare U.S. citizenship (First Nations are excepted).

 What is the process for applying and being award this assistance?